-To help change that mindset, Roscoe offered to speak about his success on a panel called at the 1964 NACS Annual Meeting.
+To encourage others to join the self-serve fold, Roscoe offered to speak about his success on a panel called “New Concepts of Merchandising for Profit” at the 1964 NACS Annual Meeting.

 “I was with a person [on the panel] who operated a meat market in Portland, Oregon.
 After the presentations, all of the questions from the floor were directed to the meat market operator.
 Gasoline sparked no one’s interest,” said Roscoe.

-Lowder agreed.
-“It was a process for the industry to finally figure out that they couldn’t have a convenience store without gasoline, and self-service was the way to go.”
+Lowder agreed: “It took more than a decade for the tipping point in self-service to happen.
+It was a process for the industry to finally figure out that they couldn’t have a convenience store without gasoline, and self-service was the way to go.”

-Unlike retailers, the public loved the idea from the start.
-Because convenience stores could sell unbranded gasoline from self-service pumps cheaper than the branded, full-service stations, customers flocked to convenience stores for their fill-ups.
+The public, on the other hand, loved the idea from the start.
+Because convenience stores could sell unbranded gasoline from self-service pumps cheaper than the branded, full-service stations, customers flocked to convenience stores for their fill ups.

-“The public is interested in lower prices and immediately went for self-service gasoline,” said Roscoe.
-With gasoline typically selling for 20 cents per gallon, a discount of even 2 cents per gallon translated into a 10% savings.
+“The public is interested in lower prices, and immediately went for self-service gasoline,” said Roscoe.
+With gasoline typically selling for 20 cents per gallon, a discount of 2 cents per gallon translated into a 10% savings.
 “That was significant enough to bring people in.”

 Gasoline sales certainly drove traffic, but even in its early days it didn’t necessarily drive profits as retailers operated on increasingly thin margins to attract cost-conscious customers.